-For purposes of identifying the median employee as of December 31, 2018, we determined that there were approximately 92,000 employees, of which approximately 83% were represented by various labor organizations.
-As of December 31, 2019, there were approximately 96,000 employees of the Company of which approximately 84% were represented by various labor organizations.
-As of December 31, 2020, there were approximately 90,000 employees, including employees who returned to the Company under the terms of the Payroll Support Program extension, of which approximately 84% were represented by various labor organizations.
+For purposes of identifying the median employee as of December 31, 2018, we determined that there were approximately 91,700 employees, of which approximately 83% were represented by various labor organizations.
+As of December 31, 2020, there were approximately 91,200 employees, including employees who returned to the Company under the terms of the Payroll Support Program extension, of which approximately 84% were represented by various labor organizations.
 These employee totals are based on our internal payroll records and include employees of Company subsidiaries.